 Cutting down or stopping alcohol and smoking

 Drinking more than one unit of alcohol each day, either you or your spouse, reduces the likelihood that IVF will work.
-Because of this, if you are drinking alcohol, try not to exceed one unit each day.
+Because of this, if you are drinking alcohol, try not to exceed one unit each day while preparing for IVF.

 Physical activity

 It’s a good idea to start exercising before and throughout IVF if you’re not an active person.
 This may help lower your stress levels and improve your IVF success rate.
-Both you and your baby benefit from maintaining an active lifestyle during pregnancy.
+Both you and your baby benefit from maintaining an active lifestyle during pregnancy, which is an important part of how to prepare for IVF.

 Keeping a healthy weight

 If your body mass index (BMI) is between 19 and 30, IVF tends to work better.
-Maintaining a healthy weight through balanced nutrition and exercise supports a successful IVF journey.
+A successful IVF journey is supported by maintaining a healthy weight through exercise and a balanced diet, which is key for proper preparation for IVF.

 Avoiding stress

 Along with your physical and dietary well-being, it’s critical to look after your mental health.
 Stress can affect the outcome of IVF.
-Fertility treatment can be an emotionally draining affair.
+Fertility treatment can be an emotionally draining affair, which is why many couples researching how to prepare for IVF focus on stress reduction.
 Counseling may be provided at the clinic where you will be receiving care prior to starting therapy.

 Additional stress-reduction strategies that could aid in relaxation include yoga, mindfulness, and breathing exercises.
 Exercise is another powerful stress-reduction strategy.